 - Forgiving of soil conditions

-And if that isn’t enough to whet the gardener’s appetite and interest for an easy plant, you add they come in all shapes, sizes, and colors as well, and perhaps it is time to rethink the use of Carex in your garden.
+And if that isn’t enough to whet a gardener’s appetite and interest, the fact that they come in varying shapes, sizes, and colors adds up to a plant that definitely deserves some consideration for your landscape.
 Selections under cultivation originate from all over the globe - Japan, Europe and Asia, China, Africa, North America and New Zealand - all offering something distinct and worthy of consideration in the garden.

 Taking a Closer Look